3 A Theory of Requirements Engineering - Part II

 (D1) If the plane is moving on the runway, then its wheels are turning.

-MovingOnRunway => WheelsTurning
+MovingOnRunway

 (D2) If the plane wheels are turning, then the wheels sensors indicate that the wheels are turning.

-WheelsTurning => WheelsPulsesOn
+WheelsTurning

-We can then show that D1, D2, and R1 imply G1.
+We can show that D1, D2, and R1 imply G1.
 The logical argument is as follows.
 Consider a situation where the plane is moving on the runway.
 If D1 is true, then the plane wheels are turning.
 If D2 is true, then the wheels sensor indicate that the wheels are turning.
 If the machine satisfies R1, then the ground spoilers and reverse thrust are enabled.
 Therefore, every time the plane is moving on the runway, the ground spoilers and reverse thrust will be enabled.
 In other words, G1 is satisfied.

 Observe the role of the domain assumptions in this example.
 Without the domain assumptions, it would be impossible to prove that the requirement satisfy the goal.
-The domain assumptions allow us to bridge the gap between the shared phenomena of the machine requirements and the non-shared world phenomena of the stakeholder goal.
+The domain assumptions allow us to bridge the gap between the shared phenomena of the machine requirements and the non-shared world phenomena of the domain goal.

 Goal Modelling: A Preview